Title I, Part A, is intended to help ensure that all children have the opportunity to obtain a high-quality education and reach

 disruptions and other education related problems that result from frequent moves.
 This program also attempts to ensure that migrant

-and student academic achievement standards.
-The program promotes interstate and intrastate coordination of services for migrant
+student academic achievement standards.
+The program promotes interstate and intrastate coordination of services for migrant children,

-assistance to educational programs for youth that are enrolled in state-operated institutions or community day programs.
-The program
+to educational programs for youth that are enrolled in state-operated institutions or community day programs.
+The program also provides

-also provides financial assistance to support school districts' programs, which focus primarily on the transition and academic needs of
+financial assistance to support school districts' programs, which focus primarily on the transition and academic needs of students

-students returning from correctional facilities, and involve collaboration with locally operated correctional facilities.
-State
+returning from correctional facilities, and involve collaboration with locally operated correctional facilities.
+State education agencies

-educational needs of homeless children and youth can not begin to be addressed until educators and other support system develop an
+needs of homeless children and youth can not begin to be addressed until educators and other support system develop an awareness of the

-awareness of the growing problem of homelessness among the children and youth in our society and in our school boundaries.
-With this
+growing problem of homelessness among the children and youth in our society and in our school boundaries.
+With this increased population,

 Additionally, as educators, we must address the educational needs of the homeless in order to insure that they become productive